scsanjay/case-studies/README.md

 Also I have written blogs for each case studies on medium which make it easy to understand.

 List of case studies,
-01. Quora Quesion Pair Similarity
+1. Quora Quesion Pair Similarity
-02. Not Hotdog
+2. Not Hotdog
+3. Taxi Demand Prediction